SerenityOS/serenity/Documentation/BuildInstructionsMacOS.md

 You can use both Intel and Apple Silicon Macs to run a native architecture version of SerenityOS.
 If Rosetta 2 is installed on an Apple Silicon Mac, it should be disabled in order to build the native aarch64 version.

-Installing macfuse for the first time requires enabling its system extension in System Preferences and then restarting your machine.
+Installing macfuse for the first time requires enabling its system extension in System Settings (previously System Preferences on older macOS versions) and then restarting your machine.
 The output from installing macfuse with brew says this, but it's easy to miss.

-It's important to make sure that Xcode is not only installed but also accordingly updated, otherwise CMake will run into incompatibilities with GCC.
+Xcode or Xcode Command Line Tools are required for building.
+The Command Line Tools alone are sufficient - you don't need the full Xcode application.
+However, if you do have the full Xcode installed, make sure it's updated to avoid CMake compatibility issues with GCC.

 Homebrew is known to ship bleeding edge CMake versions, but building CMake from source with homebrew gcc or llvm may not work.
 If homebrew does not offer cmake 3.25.x+ on your platform, it may be necessary